nc543/life/linux/bash/shell-variables.md

               differs from $$ under certain circumstances, such  as  subshells that do not require bash to be re-initialized.

-## BASH_ALIASES
-              An  associative  array  variable whose members correspond to the internal list of aliases as maintained  by  the  alias  builtin.
-              Elements added to this array appear in the alias list; unsetting array elements cause aliases to be removed from the alias list.

 ## BASH_ARGC
               An array variable whose values are the number of  parameters  in each frame of the current bash execution call stack.
 The number